bpfman/bpfman/bpfd-operator/README.md

 #### bpf-agent

 The bpfd-agent controller is deployed alongside bpfd in a daemonset.
-It's main purpose to to watch user intent (in ebpfProgramConfig Objects) and communicate with bpfd via an mTLS secured connection in order to translate the cluster-wide user-inetent to per node state.
+It's main purpose is to watch user intent (in ebpfProgramConfig Objects) and communicate with bpfd via a mTLS secured connection in order to translate the cluster-wide user-inetent to per node state.

 #### bpfd-operator

 The bpfd-operator performs the following functionality:

 - Reconcile the bpfd daemonset (including both the `bpfd` and `bpfd-agent` processes) so that no manual edits can be completed.
 - Report cluster wide state back the the user with each ebpfProgramConfig's status field.